JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 #### Export your private key

-To let your Gradle project access your private key, you’ll need to export it to a file.
+To let your Gradle project access your private key, you'll need to export it to a file.
-You will be prompted to enter the passphrase you’ve used when creating the key.
+You'll be prompted to enter the passphrase you've used when creating the key.

 Use the following command, **passing in your own key ID** as a parameter: